-Staff members working within the National Security Space Business Area are helping the Air Force Space and Missile Systems Center develop concepts, requirements, and capabilities for the envisioned Integrated Space Situational Awareness (ISSA) architecture.
+Staff members working within the National Security Space Mission Area are helping the Air Force Space and Missile Systems Center develop concepts, requirements, and capabilities for the envisioned Integrated Space Situational Awareness (ISSA) architecture.
 For this major effort to integrate data from various sources, APL's contributions include requirements definition, development and integration of a pilot system, and system studies and analysis.
 ISSA threat processing will address the critical challenge of maintaining the supremacy and security of U.S. space operations.
 ISSA will provide timely, actionable insight to enable decision makers to characterize potential attacks on space assets critical to U.S. capabilities and operations.

 APL completed the development and testing of the Phase 2 Station-Keeping Buoy prototype developed for the Defense Advanced Research Projects Agency (DARPA).
 The buoy is an autonomously controlled sailing tactical ocean surveillance buoy that can extract wind, water turbine, and solar energy from the local environment for long-term station-keeping.
 During an 11-day demonstration conducted off the coast of California, the APL buoy was successful in station-keeping for 149 hours.
 During that period, the buoy conducted two 50-hour segments of continuous operations.
 A new survival mode was implemented and successfully tested in winds greater than 30 knots.